tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Find-Blobs-by-Tags.md

  All tag values are strings, and the supported binary relational operators use a lexicographic sorting of the tag values.
 To support non-string data types, including numbers and dates, appropriate padding and sortable formatting must be employed.
 Tag values must be enclosed in single quotes.

  If tag names are regular SQL identifiers, they may be present without escaping; if they contain any special characters, they must be delimited with double quotes (e.g. "TagName" = 'TagValue').
+It is recommended to always enclose tag names in double quotes.

  The storage service will reject any request that contains an invalid expression with error code 400 (Bad Request).